| | | | |

 • Make the cheese topping by mixing cheese and mayonnaise in a bowl until well combined.

-• Bake the chicken by placing it into the oven to bake for 25 minutes.
-Remove the foil and bake for an additional 5 minutes.
+• Cook the chicken by placing it in the oven to bake for 25 minutes.

 • Remove and cool for a few minutes before serving.
 Enjoy!